rcarmo/sushy/README.md

 ### Done

+* OpenSearch support (search directly from the omnibar on some browsers)
 * CSS inlining for RSS feeds
 * RSS feeds
 * `multiprocessing`-based indexer (in `feature/multiprocessing`, disabled for ease of profiling)